katmagic/TransPy/README.md

 -------------------------

 The format for translation files is pretty simple.
-A translation file is just a YAML document.
+A translation file is just a YAML document (encoded in UTF-8).
 An example translation file might look something like this.

 	"This is an example.":
 	  en_US: "This is an example."